Adaptive-Music/frogophone/README.md

 ## Instructions

 ### Buttons
+Frogophone has two USB cables.
+The grey cable outputs MIDI commands from the frog, and must be connected to a computer/phone/tablet running a MIDI synthesiser application.
+The black one supplies power to the frog, and can be connected to either the same device or any other source of power.

 On startup, Frogophone is set to play the C Major scale, from C4 to C5.
 Refer to image below for button order.

 ![Diagram showing ordering of buttons on Frogophone](https://github.com/user-attachments/assets/b0775f6c-9156-48a7-ad7b-15e903892f39)